trendmicro-frontend/react-radio/README.md

 Name | Type | Description
 :--- | :--- | :----------
-value | Any | Get the value of the radio group.
+value | any | Get the value of the radio group.

 ## License